-Note: This post is part of a continuing theme here at HijabMan.Com.
+Note: This is a guest post by WoodTurtle and originally post on her blog, where she shares experiences in Islamic feminism and modern motherhood.
+This topic is part of a continuing theme here at HijabMan.Com.
 For an earlier post on the subject, check out: Women In Mosques.

 There’s a barrier in front of me and it’s covered in orange felt.
 An unknown brown stain sits right in front of my face.
 Coffee?
 The imam is talking about supporting our community — I think.
 I can barely hear him over the din of women gossiping about their children or that new muslim who wears her hijab in a bun.
 I wonder if it’s me they’re talking about.
 What is that, coke?
 When I put my forehead against the carpet in prostration I can smell feet.
 The men are just on the other side of the barrier, and no one bothered to use odor eaters.
 Seriously, is it a dirty water stain?
 That’s disgusting.